HiroNewf/Network-Plus-Notes/README.md

         - Frame fragmentation is when you break a frame into smaller pieces so the data can be sent across the network
     - Layer 2 Data Link (MAC, Frames, Switches, Bridges)
     - Layer 1 Physical (Signaling, cabling, connectors, hubs, bits, ect)
-- Certain protocols and processes exists at each layer
+- Certain protocols and processes exist at each layer
 - Packet capture tools like Wireshark are where you really start to see OSI model in the real world

 ## [Introduction to Ethernet](https://www.youtube.com/watch?v=iXfBbs9SSFQ&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=6&ab_channel=ProfessorMesser)

-- Enterprise networks have the same base functionality has a home network
+- Enterprise networks have the same base functionality as a home network
     - There is just a ton more data and hardware
-    - May even be many building connected to each other
+    - May even be many buildings connected to each other
 - MAC addresses
     - Physical unique address
     - 48 bits long, displayed in hexadecimal